Triangle-Free Equimatchable Graphs: Triangle-Free EFC-Graph Families

-\begin{proposition} Let $G$ be a connected triangle-free EFC-graph remaining connected after the removal of an induced odd cycle $C$.
-If $C$ has exactly one vertex that is nonadjacent to the vertices of $G\backslash C$, then $G \in \mathcal{F}_{3}$. \end{proposition} \begin{proof} Let $G$ be a connected triangle-free EFC-graph remaining connected after the removal of an induced odd cycle $C$.
-By Lemma \ref{noc5c7}, the only induced odd cycle $C$ in $G$ is a cycle of length five.
-Similarly, let the partite sets of $G\backslash C$ be labelled as $A$ and $B$, and the consecutive vertices of $C$ be labeled as $v_1$, $v_2$, $v_3$, $v_4$, and $v_5$.
-Suppose that exactly one vertex of $C$, say $v_3$, is nonadjacent to the vertices of $G\backslash C$.
-Let $a$ and $b$ be two different vertices that are adjacent to $v_4$ and $v_2$, respectively, in $G \backslash C$.
-By Theorem \ref{C-OneEdge-Structure}, an endpoint of an edge in $G\backslash C$ cannot be adjacent to both $v_2$ and $v_4$, where $v_3$ is adjacent to none of the vertices of $G\backslash C$.
-Hence, the neighbors of $v_2$ and $v_4$ in $G\backslash C$ belong to different partite sets of $G \backslash C$, say $a \in A$ and $b \in B$.
-That is, $a$ and $b$ are adjacent in $G\backslash C$.
-By Lemma \ref{EdgeEdge}, one can observe that all vertices of $A$ and $B$ in $G\backslash C$ are adjacent to the vertex $v_1$ and $v_5$, respectively.
-Therefore, the vertices of $G\backslash C$ and the vertices $v_1$ and $v_5$ of $C$ form a complete bipartite subgraph $K_{n+1,n+1}$ in $G$.
-In particular, the vertices in $A$ and $B$ may or may not be adjacent to the vertices $v_4$ and $v_2$, respectively, where $a \in A$ and $b \in B$ are adjacent to $v_4$ and $v_2$, respectively, in $G$.
-By considering the partition of vertices in $A$ and $B$ with respect to their adjacencies to $v_2$ and $v_4$, one can represent vertices $v_2$, $v_3$, and $v_4$ with the vertices $u_4$, $u_5$ and $u_6$, respectively, in graph $G_2$ given in Figure \ref{fig:MainTheorem}.
-Hence, it is easy to verify that $G$ belongs to the graph family $\mathcal{F}_{3}$. \( \) \end{proof}
+\begin{proposition} Let $G$ be a connected triangle-free EFC-graph having an induced odd cycle $C$ such that ${c(G\backslash C)= 1}$.
+If $C$ has exactly one vertex that is nonadjacent to the vertices of $G\backslash C$, then $G \in \mathcal{F}_{3}$.
+In particular, $C$ is a cycle of length five. \end{proposition} \begin{proof} Let $G$ be a connected triangle-free EFC-graph having an induced odd cycle $C$ such that ${c(G\backslash C)= 1}$.
+Suppose that one vertex of $C$ is nonadjacent to the vertices of $G\backslash C$.
+By Lemma \ref{noc5c7}, $C$ is a cycle of length five.
+By Theorem \ref{KnnProof}, $G\backslash C$ is isomorphic to $K_{n,n}$ for some positive integer $n$.
+Let the partite sets of $G\backslash C$ be labeled as $A$ and $B$, and let the consecutive vertices of $C$ be labeled as $v_1$, $v_2$, $v_3$, $v_4$, and $v_5$.
+W.l.o.g, let $v_1$ be adjacent to none of the vertices of $G\backslash C$.
+Then, there exist the vertices $a$ and $b$ in $G\backslash C$ such that the vertices $v_2$ and $v_5$ are adjacent to $a$ and $b$, respectively.